leadership behavior

 Leadership Thought #485 – The Rules Don’t Apply to Me Syndrome

 I often observe many leaders who think they are the exception to the rule.
 Maybe in some regards they are, but not across the board.
-Moreover, not all exceptions are created equal or warrant consideration.
-There are some obvious rules of personal and business behavior that we should all respect or at least take heed […]
+Furthermore, not all exceptions are equal or worthy of consideration.
+There are some obvious rules of personal and business behavior that we should all respect

 Leadership Thought #411 – Leaders Should Embrace The Challenge